Conditions for successful data assimilation: The effective dimension of linear Gaussian data assimilation problems

 Finally, note that the Frobenius norms $||Q||_F=q\sqrt{m}$ and $||R||_F=r\sqrt{m}$ increase with the number of dimensions unless $q$ or $r$ or both decrease with $m$ as shown in figure \ref{fig:KFMap}.
-We will argue in section \ref{sec:EffDimRealLife} that in realistic cases, the Frobenius norms of $Q$ and $R$ remain bounded as $m$ increases.
+We will argue in section \ref{sec:EffDimRealLife} that in realistic cases, the Frobenius norms of $Q$ and $R$ are moderate even if $m$ or $k$ are large (asymptotically infinite).
 We also expect, but cannot prove in general, that a balance condition as in figure \ref{fig:KFMap} is valid in the general case (arbitrary $A,H,Q,R$), with $q$ and $r$ replaced by the Frobenius norms of $Q$ and $R$.